turman17/WebServer/README.md

 Once running, the server will listen on a predefined port and serve requests.
 You can visit `http://localhost:PORT/` in your web browser where `PORT` is the port number on which the server is listening.

-## Contributing

-We welcome contributions from the community.
-Here’s how you can contribute:

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/YourFeature`)
-3. Commit your Changes (`git commit -m 'Add some YourFeature'`)
-4. Push to the Branch (`git push origin feature/YourFeature`)
-5. Open a Pull Request

-## License

-Distributed under the MIT License.
-See `LICENSE` for more information.

 ## Authors

 - [tlouro-c](https://github.com/tlouro-c)
 - [turman17](https://github.com/turman17)

-## Acknowledgments

-- Inspiration from existing open-source web servers
-- Contributors and community members